shibani/shibani.github.io/_posts/2018-08-27-dockerfile.markdown

 Every `instruction` in the Dockerfile we just covered creates a new `layer`.
 Together, these layers comprise the image for the entire project.
 More information on using `layers` in `multi-stage builds` such as ours can be found here: <https://docs.docker.com/develop/develop-images/multistage-build/#before-multi-stage-builds>

-We can run the `Dockerfile` we have built by typing `docker build -t <name_of_your_image> .` in terminal.
+We can run the `Dockerfile` we've built by typing `docker build -t <name_of_your_image> .` in terminal.
 Here the `-t flag` sets the `tag` or name of your project.
 Also note the trailing period in this instruction which indicates the folder where the `Dockerfile` is located.

 We should now be able to run `docker images` in terminal and see our newly created image listed with the `tag` that we assigned it.
 At this point it is an inert image and is not running.
 &nbsp;